WILLIAM KENTRIDGE

 2021 Ingmar Bergman Festival, Dramaten, Stockholm (SE)

-2021 Summer Nostos Festival, Stavros Niarchos Foundation Cultural Center
+2021 Summer Nostos Festival, Stavros Niarchos Foundation Cultural Center, Athens (GR)

 2019 Teatro del’Opera, Rome (IT)